 Step 3: Get Steamy

-Apply a hot, moist towel to your face for at least 30 seconds.
-This softens up your whiskers and open your pores, making it easier for the razor to glide smoothly across your face and effortlessly slice through the hairs.
+Either shower first, or apply a hot, moist towel to your face for at least 30 seconds.
+This softens up your whiskers and opens your pores, making it easier for the razor to glide smoothly across your face and effortlessly slice through the hairs.

 Step 4: Lather Up

 Choose a shave product that’ll lubricate your skin and soften the hairs without drying out your face.
-The type of lather you use is down to personal preference: A shave cream is a more traditional option that provides a cushiony layer between your razor and skin for a pillowy, smooth shave.
-But those who want to be able to see exactly where they’re shaving — if, for example, they’re experimenting with some different beard styles — may want to try a softening, transparent shave butter instead.
+The type of lather you use is down to personal preference: Shave Cream is a more traditional option that provides a cushiony layer between your razor and skin for a pillowy, smooth shave.
+Shave Gel, meanwhile, provides extra moisture for those who tend to have dry skin.
+Those who want to be able to see exactly where they’re shaving — if, for example, they’re experimenting with some different beard styles — may want to try softening, transparent Shave Butter instead.